Tzvet05/INDULC/README.md

 		"ev",
 		"even"
 	],
-	"condition_code": 2
+	"code": 2
 }
 ```

-Refer to the `isa.json` file located at the root of the repository for an example of a full ISA.
+Refer to the `isa.json` file located at the root of the repository for an example of a complete ISA.

 ## ASSEMBLY PROCESS